|Nutrition Facts (per serving)|

 It's important to refrigerate the cookie dough for at least an hour before baking the cookies.
 This allows the dough to firm up a bit and makes it easier to handle when it is rolled into balls and rolled in cinnamon-sugar.
 Also, refrigerating the dough allows the cookies to keep their shape a bit in the oven and not spread out too much while baking.
 Be sure not to overbake these cookies.
 To maintain the soft texture, they should be baked until just set but not browned.

-- 2 cups all-purpose flour
+2 cups all-purpose flour

-- 1 teaspoon cream of tartar
+1 teaspoon cream of tartar

-- 3/4 teaspoon baking soda
+3/4 teaspoon baking soda

-- 1/2 teaspoon salt
+1/2 teaspoon kosher salt

-- 1 cup plus 3 tablespoons granulated sugar, divided (or organic cane sugar)
+1 cup plus 3 tablespoons sugar, divided

-- 1/2 cup vegetable oil
+1/2 cup vegetable oil

-- 1/4 cup water
+1/4 cup water

-- 1 teaspoon apple cider vinegar
+1 teaspoon apple cider vinegar

-- 1 teaspoon vanilla extract
+1 teaspoon vanilla extract

-- 1 tablespoon ground cinnamon
+1 tablespoon ground cinnamon

 Gather the ingredients.

-In a separate bowl, whisk together 1 cup of the granulated sugar along with the vegetable oil, water, apple cider vinegar, and vanilla extract until smooth.
+In a separate bowl, whisk together 1 cup of the granulated sugar along with vegetable oil, water, apple cider vinegar, and vanilla extract until smooth.

-Add the wet ingredients to the dry ingredients and stir to combine.
+Add wet ingredients to dry ingredients and stir to combine.

-Cover the bowl with plastic wrap and refrigerate the dough for at least one hour.
+Cover bowl with plastic wrap and refrigerate dough for at least 1 hour.

 - Sugar can be produced from two sources —sugar cane and sugar beets.
 Beet sugar is considered vegan because it's never processed with bone char.
 However, some brands of cane sugar are bleached with bone char during the refining process.
 While the final product does not actually contain bone char, because it is part of the process, most vegans do not choose to eat this kind of refined sugar.
 If you are concerned if your brand is vegan, be sure to read labels carefully.